+Regenerative Agriculture can mitigate climate change, improve soil health, and revitalise rural communities.
 We will produce botanical health products, organic olive oil, chestnut flour and fruit products.
 The vegetables served in the restaurants will be produced on our own farm, using regenerative organic agriculture.
-We envisage the creation of a “Parque de Biodiversidade” – a sanctuary for nature, run and managed by a local community association.
+We will establish a Biodiversity Park – a sanctuary for nature, run and managed by a local community association.

-Building with low-impact natural materials, integrating traditional wisdom with innovation; including Compressed Earth Blocks, ecological heating and cooling technology and waste management.
+Ecological Construction: Building with low-impact natural materials, integrating traditional wisdom with innovation; including Compressed Earth Blocks, ecological heating and cooling technology and waste management.
 We will demonstrate in practice that well-designed, comfortable buildings can be created from natural, organic, local materials, and they don’t have to cost the Earth.

 Vale das Lobas will Regenerate Biodiversity, Revitalize Community, and Restore Health